javorszky/framework-muxer-showdown/README.md

 Between net/http and chi, chi wins.
 Between chi and gin, chi wins, because gin can't do a routing we need.
 Between chi and echo though, echo wins because of significantly easier error handling.

+See the implementation here: https://github.com/suborbital/framework-muxer-showdown/tree/chi
+### fiber

+I **really** like fiber, despite the fact that it has a custom ctx (this seems to be a common theme), despite the fact we can't easily access the http request and response writers, and despite the fact that unit testing doesn't use the NewRecorder, and despite the weird ordering need to make the overlap happen.

+It makes up for all of those by providing convenience methods and middlewares that just kind of make sense.

+It has a really robust configuration option, and grouping and middlewares are excellent, and clear.

+See the implementation here: https://github.com/suborbital/framework-muxer-showdown/tree/fiber

 ## Template for readme